-How Using a Decision Journal can Help you Make Better Decisions
+How a Decision Journal Changed the Way I Make Decisions (Template Included)

 The way to test the quality of your decisions, whether individually or organizationally, is by testing the process by which they are made.
-And one way to do that is to use a decision journal.
+The best way to do that, according to the dean of biases and Nobel winner, Daniel Kahneman, is to use a decision journal.
+Kahneman said:

-You can think of a decision journal as quality control — something like we'd find in a manufacturing plant.
+You can think of a decision journal as quality control — something like we'd find in a manufacturing plant or a restaurant.

 Whenever you're making a consequential decision either individually or as part of a group you take a moment and write down:

-One point, worth noting, is not to spend too much time on the brief and obvious insight.
-Often these first thoughts are system one, not system two.
-Any decision you're journaling is inherently complex (and may involve non-linear systems).
+Any decision you're journaling is inherently complex and may involve non-linear systems.
 In such a world small effects can cause disproportionate responses whereas bigger ones can have no impact.
 Remember that causality is complex, especially in complex domains.

 I know we live in an age of computers but you simply must do this by hand because that will help reduce the odds of hindsight bias.
 It's easy to look at a print-out and say, I didn't see it that way.
 It's a lot harder to look at your own writing and say the same thing.

 Your decision journal should be reviewed on a regular basis—every six months or so.
 The review is an important part of the process.
 This is where you can get better.
 Realizing where you make mistakes, how you make them, what types of decisions you're bad at, etc. will help you make better decisions if you're rational enough.
 This is also where a coach can help.
 If you share your journal with someone, they can review it with you and help identify areas for improvement.

 And keep in mind it's not all about outcome.
 You might have made the right decision (which, in our sense means a good process) and had a bad outcome.
 We call that a bad break.

 Odds are you're going to discover two things right away.
 First, you're right a lot of the time.
 Second, it's often for the wrong reasons.
 This can be somewhat humbling.
 It's also how we learn.